Skip to content

 Calibrate in this order, or your numbers will fight each other: Windows or the vendor app first, then the sim.
 Open joy.cpl (or Fanatec Control Panel / Moza Pit House / Simagic SimPro) and confirm the OS sees full pedal range.
 Then calibrate inside the game.

-In iRacing, calibrate the brake to 100% with your maximum realistic stomp — the hardest you’d actually brake into a corner, not a one-time max effort. iRacing stores the result in joyCalib.ini; you can edit and lock those values so a bad recalibration on session join doesn’t undo your work.
+In iRacing, set 100% a touch above your hardest realistic corner braking, not a one-time max effort, and with headroom left so a genuine panic stop still has somewhere to go (more on that below). iRacing stores the result in joyCalib.ini; you can edit and lock those values so a bad recalibration on session join doesn’t undo your work.

 Set 100% at a force you can repeat, not the cell’s rating.
 The 90 kg rating is the sensor ceiling, not a target.
 Most racers put 100% at roughly 60-70% of cell capacity (around 55-65 kg on a Fanatec).
 Holding full 90 kg every corner is too taxing for anything past a sprint and nets no faster lap times.
 On a Fanatec, the BRF (Brake Force) setting in the Tuning Menu sets what force equals 100%; CSL LC bottoms out around 10 kg minimum sensitivity.